JiHong88/suneditor/README.md

 # SunEditor
 Vanilla javscript based WYSIWYG web editor.
 SunEditor supports all modern browsers except IE without any dependencies and polyfills.
-Coded based on ES2018(ES9), Nodejs@v18 and written in "prototype" syntax.
-Nodejs version14 or higher is required to build or test this project.

 #### 🌤 Demo : <a href="http://suneditor.com" target="_blank">suneditor.com</a> 🌤